Community gardens have emerged as a powerful tool for promoting sustainable agriculture and fostering community engagement across the world.

 Limited Knowledge and Skills:

-Community gardens have emerged as powerful catalysts for promoting sustainable agriculture and community engagement in India.
-Through their efforts, Narayan Seva Sansthan and other NGOs actively contribute to building resilient and empowered communities.
+Community gardens are powerful catalysts for sustainable agriculture and community engagement in India.
+Through their efforts, Narayan Seva Sansthan and other NGOs contribute to resilient and empowered communities.